goongoguma/Udemy/Modern-React-with-Redux/Memo.md

 ## 9. Values JSX Can't show

 - We are not allowed to take plain JS object and reference it inside of JSX to print it up as 'text'.

+## 10. Three Tenets of Components

+- Component Nesting
+  - A component can be shown inside of another.
+- Component Reusability
+  - We want to make components that can be easily reused through out application.
+- Component Configuration
+  - We should be able to configure a component when it is created.
+When we create different components, we have ability to somehow customize them when they are created.